Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2.md

 ### -ResourceGroupName
 Specifies the name of an Azure resource group.
-This cmdlet gets information about data factories that belong to the group that this parameter specifies.
+This cmdlet gets information about data factories that belong to the group this parameter specifies.

 ```yaml
 Type: String